The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - Enemy Mine: Bishop and Gambit are forced to ally with Stryfe to try to stop the Bete Noir, which is finally accomplished by Stryfe's Heroic Sacrifice.
 This continues after he's revealed to have survived, as Bishop needed some help in his task of killing Hope, but he ends up betraying Stryfe when their goals divert.

-- Energy Absorption: His power allows him to absorb several kinds of energy, including psychic energy, as well as redirecting it in the form of laser blasts.
+- Energy Absorption: His power allows him to absorb several kinds of energy, including psychic energy, as well as redirect it in the form of laser blasts.

 - Evil Counterpart: Of Cable during his villain run.
 Before that, he was somewhat like Cable's civilized counterpart.